Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 This is an exciting topic for me.
 (Nerd alert!)

-The really heartbreaking part of female-bodied individuals who've been diagnosed with PCOS are often diagnosed while in the process of trying to conceive.
+The really heartbreaking part is that female-bodied individuals who've been diagnosed with PCOS are often diagnosed while in the process of trying to get pregnant.

-But why aren't our health care professionals looking into this when we come to them earlier on, with PCOS symptoms of irregular periods, cystic acne, blood sugar issues, weight gain, even pain...
+But why aren't our health care professionals looking into this when we come to them earlier on, with PCOS symptoms of irregular periods, cystic acne, blood sugar issues, weight gain or PCOS belly, and even chronic pain...

 Why do they just throw 'the pill' at us instead of investigating the root cause?